SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 The following example defines two classes, ``Customer`` and ``CreditCard``, which model a bank customer and a possible credit card for that customer.
 These two classes each store an instance of the other class as a property.
-This relationship has the potential to create a strong reference cycle, as described in :ref:`AutomaticReferenceCounting_StrongReferenceCycles`.
+This relationship has the potential to create a strong reference cycle.

 The relationship between ``Customer`` and ``CreditCard`` is slightly different from the relationship between ``Apartment`` and ``Person``